nopnop2002/esp-mesh-lite-examples/no_router_message_exchange/README.md

 } esp_mesh_lite_msg_action_t;
 ```

-This project defines the following callbacks:
+This project defines the following receive callbacks:
 A message of type "broadcast" indicates that it will be notified to broadcast_process().
 A message of type "report_info_to_root" indicates that it will be notified to report_info_to_root_process().